GVSU Career Center

 People who know education are talking about Grand Valley State University.

-- One of The Princeton Review’s “Best in the Midwest.”
+- Named one of The Princeton Review’s “Best in the Midwest.”

-- Seidman College of Business named one of the nation’s best business school’s by The Princeton Review.
+- Seidman College of Business was named one of the nation’s top business schools for 2013 by The Princeton Review.

 Questions?
 Contact firstname.lastname@example.org or 616-331-6708 – we look forward to working with you!